Hawaii Car Insurance Guide

 These amounts are fairly standard and show a heavier emphasis on the protection of individuals than for property.
 Something you would hope would be more important.

 These amounts, however, are the absolute MINIMUM that you are allowed to have.
 It’s always wise to consider getting above the minimum coverage, as while these amounts may seem like a lot, they can run out quickly if you are in a serious enough accident.
 Better to be safe than sorry.

 So, you’ve got the required insurance for your vehicle, now what?
 You carry it with you, that’s what.
 Hawaii law requires that you need to have some form of financial responsibility (also known as proof of insurance) with you at all times while operating a vehicle.

 Any of the below are considered acceptable forms of financial responsibility:

-- Valid Insurance ID card (both a physical copy and electronic copy are accepted)
+- A valid Insurance ID card (both a physical copy and electronic copy are accepted)